JustSomeCarbon/Dawn/README.md

 An implementation of a new language.
 This language is for fun and is an exercise.

 ## About the language
-The plan for the language is to make Solace a simple Object Oriented programming language.
-The plan is to take some of the interesting and useful features from Java, Rust, and other langauges to preserve them while ignoring and changing the other less likable features.
+The plan for the language is to make Solace a simple functional programming language.
+The plan is to take some of the interesting and useful features from C, Rust, Elixir, and other langauges to preserve them while ignoring and changing any unnecessary features for this language.
+The plan is to keep it simple.
 This will be a large project requiring a lot of hours, and since I am fairly busy I will be updating it when I have the time.
-I will be adding more specifications as I have time to write them down.
+Specifications will be updated and implemented as I am able to do so.

 ## Grammar & Syntax
-Detailed grammar and syntax for this language will be described in the gram_syn.txt file located within the misc directory.
+Detailed grammar and syntax for this language will be described in the langSpec directory.